 The value of the proposed lease in non-monetary terms cannot be quantified.
-Nevertheless, a transfer to the Group supports the Council's outcomes of a 'stronger economy' and 'stronger communities'.
-It provides the Group with the opportunity to improve a key asset to the community and to take over management and maintenance of the Site.
-The proposed lease includes all of the maintenance costs associated with the Site being transferred to the Group, thus ensuring no change in the financial position of the Council.
+Nevertheless, a transfer to the Parish supports the Council's outcomes of a 'stronger economy' and 'stronger communities'.
+It provides the Parish with the opportunity to improve a key asset to the community and to take over management and maintenance of the Site.
+The proposed lease includes all of the maintenance costs associated with the Site being transferred to the Parish, thus ensuring no further costs to the Council.

-The Group's commitment to provide a local community amenity will improve community spirit and health and well-being, help to tackle anti-social behaviour, and boost local prosperity.
+The Parish commitment to provide a local community amenity will improve community spirit and health and well-being, help to tackle anti-social behaviour, and boost local prosperity.